alexander-kastil/az-cloud-native/readme.md

   - Paid or MSDN Subscriptions.
 Please do not use a Production Subscription for Training
   - [Azure Trial Subscription](https://azure.microsoft.com/en-us/free/)

-> Note: Azure Passes can only be used once per e-mail account.
-Please do not use Azure AD Accounts.
-A guide on how to use your Azure Pass can be found [here](./tooling/05-AzurePass)

 ## Contributing